migtools/mig-operator/docs/usage/Metrics.md

 # Accessing mig-controller prometheus metrics

 mig-controller records a set of metrics that may be useful in diagnosing migration performance issues.
 All metrics reset when the mig-controller manager container restarts.
-Metrics are pulled into the the on-cluster monitoring storage for querying via PromQL.
+Metrics are pulled into on-cluster monitoring storage for querying via PromQL.

 ## Provided Metrics